Loading

 PCNL (PCNL) In this operation, the stone is removed by breaking through a small hole in the kidney through the back and through a telescope.

-RIRS (RIRS) In this operation, by the way of urinary tract, by flexible telescope and laser (LASER), without any incision, the stone is broken and made into sand.
+RIRS (RIRS) In this operation, by way of the urinary tract, with a flexible telescope and laser (LASER), without any incision, the stone is broken and made into sand.

 ESWL (ESWL) In this method, an attempt is made to break the stone by focusing the sound waves on the stone, which depends on the hardness of the stone.

-Sometimes, in case of very large stones, the stone located in the upper part of the ureter is removed by several microscopic holes in the abdomen and by the telescope of the abdomen LAP PYELO / URETERO LITHOTOMY.
+Sometimes, in case of very large stones, the stone located in the upper part of the ureter is removed by several microscopic holes in the abdomen and by the telescope of the abdomen, LAPAROSCOPIC PYELO / URETERO LITHOTOMY.